qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

   _Layers `_QDL` and `_QDN` descramble `_LTR` and `_NYS`._
   Undo: tap **`_FUN`** once, then hit **`_!LTR`** (most left top row), or plug keyboard in/out.
   _Base layer back to normal `_LTR`._
+  To detect that descramble mode is (in)active, activate _NSY/_QDN and check the leds.

   This works for laptops where one may want to use the build in keyboard as Dvorak, and plug in the Minivan to work in Dvorak.
 It results in a sort of Qwerty map which can be used as Qwerty,